Using l-tryptophan for dogs - a dog owners guide to its benefits

 Benefits of L-Tryptophan for Dogs

-Research on the benefits of tryptophan supplementation for dogs is limited to less than a handful of small studies.
+Research on the benefits of tryptophan supplementation for dogs is limited.
 One study of eleven dogs found that tryptophan may reduce territorial aggression when combined with a low-protein diet (2).
-However, a larger analysis of 29 dogs found no effect (3).

 Here's what we can say for sure: tryptophan supplements are beneficial for dogs suffering from a dietary deficiency.
 Federal regulations require complete dog foods to contain tryptophan, so most dogs receive a sufficient amount.
 If you feed a homemade diet, carefully calculate the nutrient content with your veterinarian to avoid tryptophan deficiency and other imbalances.